tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:UseCase
 - Preferred Label: Use Case
-- Definition: A NeedConcept expressing a purpose to which data are put for which the data must have quality for the result to have meaning and reliability.
+- Definition: A bdqffdq:NeedConcept expressing a purpose to which data are put for which the data must have quality for the result to have meaning and reliability.
 - SubClass Of: FundamentalConcept; NeedConcept
-- Comments: The UseCase concept in bdqffdq describes some data quality control UseCase.
-The ValidationPolicies, MeasurementPolicies and AmendmentPolicies that make up a UseCase define which Assertions cover a given UseCase.
-An example of a UseCase could be "Check for internal consistency of dates", with ValidationPolicies for checking consistency between atomic date fields and an Amendment such as "eventDate filled in from verbatim".
-UseCases in bdqffdq are not the same as UseCases in the software engineering sense, but are similar bdqffdq formal statements derived from analyis of user stories.
+- Comments: A bdqffdq:UseCase describes a data quality control use case.
+The bdqffdq:ValidationPolicies, bdqffdq:MeasurementPolicies and bdqffdq:AmendmentPolicies that make up a bdqffdq:UseCase define which bdqffdq:Assertions cover a given bdqffdq:UseCase.
+An example of a bdqffdq:UseCase could be 'Check for internal consistency of dates', with bdqffdq:ValidationPolicies for checking consistency between atomic date fields and a bdqffdq:Amendment such as 'eventDate filled in from verbatim'.
+A bdqffdq:UseCase is not the same as a use cases in the software engineering sense, it is a similar formal bdqffdq statement derived from analyis of user stories.

 ********************